 Seeing the Shadows as Instructive

+I no longer accept being placed into a box with a certain label.
+I find those boxes and labels extremely restrictive.
 Rejecting the patriarchal religion does not mean I am a feminist.
-Since leaving the family religion, I have been discarding layer after layer of antiquated beliefs.
+Since leaving the family religion, I have been discarding layer after layer of antiquated beliefs and labels.
 It is a process, but it’s doable.
 Instead of believing in the dominance of the male, I feel a healthy balance could be struck between the male and female aspects in each of us.
-I choose to believe in the balance of male and female where both together equal a harmonious team.
+I choose to believe in the balance of male and female where both together are equal — as a harmonious team.
 I figure if I am in balance within myself — and my partner finds his own balance of male and female aspects — then our relationship with each other likewise naturally becomes more balanced.
-We are a work in progress and it feels gratifying to be part of a cooperative team.
+We are a work in progress and it feels gratifying to be part of such a cooperative team.

 What’s Right for Me Personally?

-I’m pleased that I am able to see through the falseness of the religion in my family of origin.
+I’m pleased to be able to see through the falseness of the religion in my family of origin.
 I never want to stop learning.
 Seeing through the deception made it possible to change my beliefs.
 It was the only way to regain my physical and mental health.
 So I’ll continue to believe in myself, rather than some rogue god of ancient writings.

 As far as the issue of toxic beliefs being compared to eating toxic food, we made a decision to buy only organic produce, since the “conventional” food is generally known to be heavily sprayed with toxic pesticides.
 Organic eating adds another dimension of safety for us.
 We made a point of searching deeper into the question of organic vs. conventional food besides the questions around spiritual belief.
 The research was compelling.